From John Ray's shorter notes

 The obvious reason for the collapse of pre-Columbian civilization in Amazonia (Arawakia?) is the white man's diseases.
 The conquistadores in Mexico and Peru had to wait only a little bit before disease decimated their native opponents, making conquest by the few over the many a possibility and a reality.

-And we saw that sort of thing vividly in the progress through what we now know as the Southern United States by Spanish explorer Hernando de Soto.
+And we saw that sort of thing vividly in the progress through what we now know as the Southern United States by Spanish explorer Hernando de Soto in 1541.
 De Soto pushed North from Mexico into more Northern lands not for conquest but in search of gold.
 And wherever he went he found flourishing native tribes.
 Those who slightly later followed in his footsteps, however, found an almost depopulated landscape.
-The diseases De Soto and his men carried with them had completely wiped out the former flourishing tribes.
+The diseases De Soto and his men carried with them had completely wiped out an entire civilization

 So on the DeSoto precedent, disease is clearly a sufficient explanation of the population loss and subsequent loss of civilization in Amazonia.
-But is it the whole explanation?
-The people of Peru and Mexico were not wiped out to anything like that extent and adapted their ways to the Spanish influence so that they substantially survived the catastrophe that had overtaken them.
+So why were the people of Peru and Mexico not wiped out to anything like that extent?
+They adapted their ways to the Spanish influence so that they substantially survived the catastrophe that had overtaken them.

-Which is where we come to climate change.
+But is that the whole explanation?
+Dare I mention global warming?
 It appears that for much of the latter Holocene the Amazon had much less rainfall and existed in Savannah-like conditions.
 But Savannah can grow crops and it seems that the natives did just that.
 As the earth continued to rebound from the last ice age, however, rainfall increased.
 And rainfall fertilizes everything, including "weeds" ("Weeds" are just unwanted plants) and fungi.
 And the native agriculture may have been struggling with that problem at the time the Spaniards arrived.
-So the Spaniards and their diseases were the last straw for a struggling Amazonian civilization
+So maybe the Spaniards and their diseases were the last straw for a struggling Amazonian civilization

 And the usual Greenie claim that Amazonia is pristine forest and, as such, should not be touched by human hands, is completely uninformed, as we expect from Greenies.
 "Don't bother me with the facts" seems to be their motto.
 There may in fact be no original forest in Amazonia